lynnfaraday/aresmush.com/_root/tutorials/install/server-shell.md

 ## Connecting through a Client

-You can also connect to your server using a telnet client like [PuTTY](http://www.putty.org/) for Windows or the terminal 'telnet' command on Mac/Linux.
+You can also connect to your server using a telnet client like [PuTTY](http://www.putty.org/) for Windows or the [PuTTY for Mac](https://www.ssh.com/ssh/putty/mac/) client for Mac.